Allowances for parish & town councillors

 Under Government Regulations made in 2003, the District Council's Independent Remuneration Panel also sits as a Parish Remuneration Panel (PRP).
 The Regulations allow town and parish councils to pay their members a Parish Basic Allowance and Travel and Subsistence Allowances.
 The basic allowance can be paid to the Chairman of the town or parish council only or to all elected members.
 If it is payable to all members, the amount for the Chairman may be greater than for the other members of the Council.

-Please note that the report of January 2005 still applies, subject to (i) the recommended mileage rate for travel being the same as that set for members of the District Council.
+Please note that the mileage rate for travel should be set at the same as that set for members of the District Council.
 This is the rate set by Inland Revenue as being "not for profit" and is currently 45p per mile for all classes of vehicle; and (ii) any subsistence allowances being the same as for district council members.
 For further information see:

 - Allowances for district councillors